eli-fidele/thesis-taqi/graphics/README.md

 ## Setup:
 The setup is as follows.
 - In any `.Rmd` file, there will be one plot per code chunk.
+See the code chunk breakdown in the subsection below.
 - Running the code chunk should automatically generate the graphic and place it in the appopriate directory.
 - After generating the plot, running `pdflatex` should update the graphics!
 The file reading in the filenames is in `teX/graphics.tex`.